Medical expert of the article

 Diagnosis of idiopathic fibrosing alveolitis

-Laboratory diagnosis of idiopathic fibrosing alveolitis
+Laboratory diagnostics of idiopathic fibrosing alveolitis

-Instrumental diagnosis of idiopathic fibrosing alveolitis
+Instrumental diagnostics of idiopathic fibrosing alveolitis

-When carrying out scintillas of lungs there is a local decrease in pulmonary blood flow to 60-80%.
-The degree of fibrosis development can be judged from the FVD data: a restrictive type of ventilation disorders, a decrease in the diffusivity of the lungs, a decrease in the extensibility of the pulmonary tissue, and hypoxemia.
+When performing lung scintigraphy, a local decrease in pulmonary blood flow of up to 60-80% is noted.
+The degree of fibrosis development can be judged by FVD data: restrictive type of ventilation disorders, decreased diffusion capacity of the lungs, decreased elasticity of lung tissue, hypoxemia.

-Holding bronchography is not informative.
+Conducting bronchography is not informative.

 What do need to examine?